 The organizers are keen to make sure the “green” theme continues beyond the Games’ conclusion on August 12.
 Following a clean-up of the River Lea and canals that pass through the site, wildlife is being encouraged to return to wetlands downstream.
 Some 300,000 wetland plants have been planted, as well as more than 4,000 trees and 130,000 plants and bulbs in 250 acres of regenerated parkland.

 David Stubbs, head of sustainability for the London organizing committee, LOCOG, said the event would be a golden opportunity to show what can be achieved.
 “If you can put sustainability at the heart of a project which is the largest logistical exercise in peace time – across 26 different sports, with thousands of people attending and millions watching – then you can do it anywhere,” Stubbs told CNN.

-Much of the cost of staging the Olympic and Paralympic Games has been met by British taxpayers, with the government overseeing £9.3 billion ($14.5 billion) of spending from the public purse.
+Much of the cost of staging the Olympic and Paralympic Games has been met by the taxpayer, with the government overseeing £9.3 billion ($14.5 billion) of spending from the public purse.

 The organizing group LOCOG, which is a private company, has a core budget of more than £2 billion ($3.1 billion), with almost all revenue raised from the private sector, it says.

 By contrast, the Beijing Olympics in 2008 cost a whopping $40 billion, according to a December 2008 report by the state-run news agency Xinhua.
 China spent heavily on infrastructure, including three new subway lines, a new airport terminal and new sports facilities, the news agency said.